-Mr. Mackenroth said that in the past, property was given to the Savage family, not taken away from them.
+Mr. Mackenroth said that at the time of the development of the intersection, property was given to the Savage family, not taken away from them.
 They were supposed to give the City property for the sidewalk, but when the intersection was redone, the sidewalk was put back exactly where it was before.
 If you look at the first hydrant location, that is where the right of way was, and it is now up by the sidewalk.

 Mr. Lewis said the implication was that property was taken from the Savage family in the past, but he would like to look into Mr. Mackenroth's present information and determine if property was given or taken away.
-He said the May $6^{\rm th}$ City Commission meeting is the first hearing of the adoption of the entire concept plan including the intersection analysis.
+He said the May 6th City Commission meeting is the first hearing of the adoption of the entire concept plan including the intersection analysis.